yaqoob2ishaq4/node_assigment/README.md

-# node_assigment

-#Shop Tech Project
+# Shop Tech Project

-Overview
+## Overview

-Shop Tech is a straightforward project that combines both backend and frontend development.
-It leverages Node.js with Express for the backend and React with Redux for the frontend.
-The communication between the frontend and backend is handled through Axios, facilitating seamless API calls.
+**Shop Tech** is a simple e-commerce project that combines both backend and frontend components.
+The backend is built with Node.js using the Express framework, while the frontend utilizes React with Redux for state management.
+Axios is employed for efficient API communication.

-#Features
+## Features

-User Roles
+### User Roles

-The project introduces the concept of user roles, distinguishing between regular users and administrators (admins).
-This role-based system influences the functionalities available to different users.
+The project introduces user roles, distinguishing between regular users and administrators.
+This role-based system influences available functionalities.

-User Authentication
+### User Authentication

-User registration is a fundamental aspect of the system, ensuring that users have unique identities within the application.
-Passwords are securely hashed using bcrypt for enhanced security.
+User registration ensures unique identities with securely hashed passwords using bcrypt for enhanced security.

-Admin Privileges
+### Admin Privileges

-A key feature is the admin role, which grants specific privileges.
-Only users with the admin role are authorized to add new products to the shop.
-This functionality is accessible via the endpoint products/add-product.
+Administrators, with specific roles, are authorized to add new products to the shop.
+This functionality is accessible via `products/add-product`.

-Product Management
+### Product Management

-The application provides a simple product management system, allowing admins to expand the product catalog by adding new items.
-Regular users can explore the available products, add them to their carts, and review previously purchased items.
+The application provides a simple product management system, allowing administrators to expand the product catalog.
+Regular users can explore, add to carts, and review purchased items.

-Shopping Cart
+### Shopping Cart

-Users, regardless of their roles, can utilize a shopping cart feature.
-They can add products to their carts, providing a convenient way to keep track of selected items before proceeding to checkout.
+Users can utilize a shopping cart feature to add and keep track of selected items before proceeding to checkout.

-Order History
+### Order History

-For regular users, there is a straightforward order history feature.
-Users can view their previous orders, enhancing transparency and providing a record of their interactions with the platform.
+Regular users can view their order history for transparency and record-keeping.

-Usage Guidelines
+## Usage Guidelines

-Admin Access:
+- **Admin Access:**

-To access admin privileges, ensure that your user account has been assigned the admin role.
+  - Ensure your user account has the admin role to access admin privileges.
-Use the admin role to add new products to the shop.
+  - Use admin privileges to add new products.

-Regular User Actions:
+- **Regular User Actions:**

-Explore the product catalog.
+  - Explore the product catalog.
-Add items to your shopping cart.
+  - Add items to your shopping cart.
-Review your order history.
+  - Review your order history.

-Contributing
+## Contributing

 Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
 For major changes, please open an issue first to discuss proposed alterations.